garfix/nli-go/doc/manual/knowledge-engineer/sorts.md

 ## Sort hierarchy

-A sorts can have a sort of itself.
+A sort can have a sort of itself.
 Here's how we declare a block to be an object:

     go:has_sort(block, object)